RubbaBoy/QilletniPlugin/README.md

 ![](screenshots/ql_native_linking.png)
 ![](screenshots/java_native_linking.png)

 _Native Qilletni functions are linked to their Java implementations.
-Clicking on either will _
+Clicking on either will direct focus to the other._

 <br/>